Recipes, meal planning ideas and more. Delivered from our family to yours.

-Stir the soup, milk, thyme, black pepper, vegetables and chicken in a shallow 3-quart baking dish.
+Heat the oven to 400°F. While the oven is heating, stir the soup, milk, thyme, vegetables and chicken in a 13x9x2-inch baking dish.
+Season with salt and pepper.

-Bake at 400°F. for 15 minutes or until the chicken mixture is hot and bubbling.
+Bake for 15 minutes or until hot.
 Stir the chicken mixture.
 Arrange the biscuits over the chicken mixture.

-Bake for 15 minutes or until the biscuits are golden brown.
+Bake for 15 minutes or until the biscuits are golden brown and done.

 We really liked this, however as another reviewer posted, the bottom of the biscuits weren't cooked so I had to flip them over and stick it back in the oven.
 Next time I will definitely cook the biscuits separately and add them to the top when done.
 Otherwise, good recipe and something different and easy.